Henry Antes: Relatives

-His brother-in-law was William DeWees, who owned Valley Forge, Pennsylvania during Washington's encampment during the winter of 1777.
+His brother-in-law was William DeWees, who owned Valley Forge, Pennsylvania, during Washington's encampment during the winter of 1777.
 He was also to related David Rittenhouse, who was his wife's aunt Wilhelmina DeWees Rittenhouse's grandson.

-His son Philip Frederick (or just Frederick) Antes (born 2 July 1730; died in Lancaster, Pennsylvania, 20 September 1801) held political and military offices, and was a judge of the court of common pleas.
+His son Philip Frederick (or just Frederick) Antes (July 2, 1730 – September 20, 1801, in Lancaster, Pennsylvania) held political and military offices, and was a judge of the court of common pleas.
 During the American Revolution, British General William Howe put a bounty on his head for 200 pounds.
 In 1776, in company with a Mr. Potts at Warwick furnace, he successfully cast an 18-pound cannon, the first cannon ever made in America.
 A friend of George Washington's, Frederick invited Washington and his troops to stay at Henry Antes house from September 23 to 26, 1777, during the Philadelphia Campaign.

-Henry's daughter, Anna Catherina, joined the Moravian Church, married a physician and moved to what is now Old Salem, North Carolina.
+Henry's daughter, Anna Catherina, joined the Moravian Church, married a physician and moved to Bethabara, the first Moravian settlement in North Carolina.

-John Antes (1740–1811) was his son and the first American Moravian Missionary to travel and work in Egypt, one of the earliest American-born chamber music composers, and the maker of perhaps the earliest surviving bowed string instrument made in America.
+John Antes (1740–1811) was his son and the first American Moravian missionary to travel and work in Egypt, one of the earliest American-born chamber music composers, and the maker of perhaps the earliest surviving bowed string instrument made in America.

 Benjamin Henry Latrobe his grandson and so called "father of American architecture."
 He was the second Architect of the Capitol and responsible for the design of the White House porticos.

-Judge Henry Barnhart his great-grandson was an elected member of the Legislature of Centre County, Pa, serving two terms.
+Judge Henry Barnhart, his great-grandson, was an elected member of the Legislature of Centre County, Pa, serving two terms.